aclai-lab/piton/README.md

 You will now find the config file located in `/config/problem.php`

-There, you can specify how to build the object of type Instances (basically, a table with metadata) on which you can create rule based models.
+There, you can specify how to build the object of type Instances (basically, a table with metadata) on which you can create rule-based models.

 # A simple example
 If you want to try the package right away, you can run the following command: